rubocop/rails-style-guide/README.md

     ```Ruby
     Scenario Outline: Entering invalid e-mail displays an error
-      Given I am on the registration page
+      Given I am on the user registration page
-      And I fill in "E-mail" with "<email>"
+      And I enter "<email>" for the "E-mail"
-      And I should press "Register"
+      And I click the button "Register"
-      Then I should see "<error>"
+      Then I should see the error message "<error>"

     Examples:
       |email         |error                 |